jlisena/image-compression-tool/README.md

 ## Usage

 1. Upload one or more images using the dropzone
-2. Use advanced settings if needed
+2. Adjust settings if needed
 3. Preview compressed images in the grid
-4. Download individual images or batch download as ZIP
+4. Download individual images or download all as a ZIP